 Derivative financial instruments are recorded at fair value based on current market pricing models.
-No nonrecurring fair value measurements existed at December 31, 2022 and 2021.
+No nonrecurring fair value measurements existed at December 31, 2023 and 2022.

-The Company estimated the initial fair value of the contingent consideration liabilities using a series of call options.
-Significant unobservable inputs used in the valuation included discount rates ranging from 4.8% to 8.0%.
-Contingent consideration liabilities are subsequently remeasured at the estimated fair value at the end of each reporting period using financial projections of the acquired company, such as sales-based milestones and estimated probabilities of achievement, with the change in fair value recognized in contingent consideration benefit in the accompanying consolidated statements of comprehensive (loss) income for such period.
+The Company estimated the initial fair value of the contingent consideration liabilities primarily using the Monte-Carlo pricing model.
+Significant unobservable inputs used in the valuation included a discount rate of 11.5%.
+Contingent consideration liabilities are subsequently remeasured at the estimated fair value at the end of each reporting period using financial projections of the acquired company, such as sales-based milestones and estimated probabilities of achievement, with the change in fair value recognized in contingent consideration (benefit) expense in the accompanying consolidated statements of comprehensive (loss) income for such period.
 We measure the initial liability and remeasure the liability on a recurring basis using Level 3 inputs as defined under authoritative guidance for fair value measurements.

 The net sales threshold required for the payment of the Rhino-Rack Contingent Consideration was not met during the measurement period ended June 30, 2022.
 The net sales threshold required for the payment of the 2022 portion of the MAXTRAX Contingent Consideration was met during the 2022 measurement period ended June 30, 2022.
+The net sales threshold required for the final payment of the MAXTRAX Contingent Consideration was not met during the measurement period ended June 30, 2023.
 During the year ended December 31, 2022, \$AUD 3,125 was paid in cash in accordance with the MAXTRAX Purchase Agreement.